sidonieB/Workflows/2_target_capture_data_analysis.md

 ```
 python ~/software/HybPiper/get_seq_lengths.py ReferenceTargets.fasta namelist.txt dna > seq_lengths.txt
 ```
 Replace dna by aa if the reference file contains amino-acids.

 The table seq_lengths.txt can then be visualized as a heatmap using Matt Johnson's script gene.recovery.heatmap.R, also available in the HybPiper directory.
 Just open the script in R and follow the instructions at the beginning of the script.
+**TIP:** if you added custom references to the original reference file, you may want to modify first the table so that the second row corresponding to the reference sequence length corresponds in fact to the length of your custom references.
+In addition, you can reorder the genes in the table at your convenience.

 As an alternative to estimate the capture success, the **max_overlap** R script calculates three statistics using the output of the get_seq_lengths.py script:
 - representedness = proportion of species and genes for which sequences were obtained